nanagajui/nanagajui/README.md

 - 🧠 **AI Adoption for SMEs**
   I run programs to help businesses identify opportunities, prototype solutions, and integrate AI into daily operations.
-  Tools: RAG pipelines, LangChain, OpenAI APIs, crewai.
-Agentic Coding
+  LangChain, OpenAI APIs, crewai.

 - 🛠️ **Engineering Leadership**
   I manage a team using Agile methodologies, story points, and sprint reviews with visible metrics like burndown charts and blockers.

-- 🚀 **Prototyping & Deployment**
+- 🚀 **Prototyping & Development**
-  Lots of past functional software experience and process automation - ETLs etc.
-  Interested in edge computing, LAN-based model serving, ML with practical solutions that fit real constraints.
+  Some examples in the repos

 ---